 AAA Editor Notes

-Kelsey Museum of Archaeology is at 434 S. State St. in historic Newberry Hall on the University of Michigan's central campus.
+Kelsey Museum of Archaeology is at 434 S. State St. on the University of Michigan's central campus.
 The collection includes more than 100,000 pieces; displays feature pottery, glass vessels, sculptures, jewelry and other artifacts from university excavations in the Mediterranean.
 Greek, Roman and Egyptian artifacts depict daily life in these ancient civilizations.

 Highlights include a child mummy, Egyptian mummy masks, an elaborately painted mummy case and a large watercolor reproduction of frescoes from the Villa of Mysteries in Pompeii, Italy.
 Other notable items are Latin inscriptions, cuneiform tablets, ancient coins, and Byzantine and Islamic textiles.
-Changing exhibits also are offered.
+Three special exhibits are presented each year.

 Guided tours are available.
 Time: Allow 1 hour minimum.